-I’ve been personally riding the Landyachtz Chief (Bamboo Fish version) for a few months now and I really love it.
-It has a classic pintail shape with a tapered tail and a somewhat pointed nose that gives it a classic, surf-style look.
-The fish version I have has gorgeous turquoise color and design.
+I’ve been personally riding this Landyachtz bamboo pintail for a long time and I really enjoy it for cruising.
+The classic pintail shape with a tapered tail and a pointed nose gives it a classic, surf-style look.
+Love the colorful tropical bird theme artwork on the bottom.

-The Chief’s 36″ length gives me tons of space for my size 12 feet.
-The long wheelbase makes the board super stable for cruising, including for riding down mild hills to the beach or shooting videos on my phone while riding.
+The 41″ length by 9.9″ width, 27.75″ wheelbase, gives me tons of space for my size 12 feet.
+The long wheelbase makes this board super stable for cruising around, riding down mild hills to the beach or shooting videos on my phone while riding.

-The pintail is virtually flat with no kicks, which gives me nice extra space to stand and move around.
-The absence of kicks also lets me position my feet on top of the trucks.
-That combined with the
+The pintail is virtually flat with no kicks, which gives me freedom of movement and extra space to move around the deck.
+The absence of kicks also lets me freely position my feet on top of the trucks.
+This combined with the

-The Chief does have a slight concave that gives me
+The Condor does have a slight concave that gives me

-The wheels are large 70mm Hawgs which roll fast and smooth and absorb ground imperfection really well thanks to a soft, 78A durometer.
+The wheels are large 63mm Fattty Hawgs that roll fast and smooth and absorb ground imperfection really well thanks to the soft, 78A durometer.
 Fitted with Zealous bearings, these wheels roll on forever.

-Overall, I highly recommend the Landyachyz chief for easy cruising and relaxed riding in open spaces.
+Overall, I highly recommend the Landyachyz Condor for easy cruising and relaxed riding in open spaces.

 2. Landyachtz Dinghy